Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Preliminaries

-A result of dot-product is independent of choice of the coordinate system, when dual bases are used on $\TMM$ and $\TsMM$.

-General relativity is constructed on a $4$-dimensional (pseudo) Riemannian manifold $\MM$ with a metric tensor $g_{\mu\nu}$.
-A line element can be expressed as

-Because the affine connection $\Gamma^\rho_{~\mu\nu}$ is not a tensor, it is always possible to find a frame in which the affine connection vanishes as $\Gamma^\rho_{~\mu\nu}(p)=0$ at any point $p\in\MM$.
-A local manifold with a vanishing affine connection has a Poincar\'{e} symmetry $ISO(1,3)=SO(1,3)\ltimes T{(4)}$, where $T{(4)}$ is a group of $4$-dimensional translations.
+General relativity is constructed in Riemannian space $(\MM,\bm{g})$ and it is always possible to identify a frame in which the affine connection vanishes as $\Gamma^\rho_{~\mu\nu}(p)=0$ at any point $p\in\MM$, which has $SO(1,3)$ symmetry.
 This local manifold at $p$ is referred to as the local Lorentz manifold and is denoted by $\M_p$.
-On $\M_p$, a vanishing gravity, such as $\partial_\rho g_{\mu\nu}=0$, is not required in general.
-A fiber bundle $\M:=\bigcup_p\M_p$ is regarded as the principal bundle on $\MM$.
-The metric tensor $diag[{\bm \eta}]=(1,-1,-1,-1)$ is employed in this study.
-Tangent space $\TM$ and cotangent spaces $\TsM$ can be respectively introduced as well as those on $\MM$.
-Local coordinate vectors, and standard base-vectors on $\TM$ and $\TsM$, are represented as $x^a$, $\partial_a$ and $\aaa^a$, respectively.
-A base manifold of vectors and forms, $\MM$ or $\M$, is distinguished by Greek suffices (on $\MM$) or Roman suffices (on $\M$) in our representation.
-A $SO(1,3)$ invariant coordinate-transformation $\Lambda$ forms an automorphism group referred to as the Lorentz transformation, and it is represented as;
+A trivial bundle $\M:=\bigcup_p\M_p$ exists trivially as the principal bundle in $\MM$ with structural group $SO(1,3)$.
+We adopt the metric tensor $diag[{\bm \eta}]=(1,-1,-1,-1)$.
+The tangent and cotangent spaces $\TM$ and $\TsM$ are introduced together with those in $\MM$.
+For the representation used herein, the base manifold of vectors and forms are distinguished by Greek suffixes in $\MM$ or Roman suffices in $\M$.
+Map $\Varepsilon:\MM\rightarrow\M:{\bm g}\mapsto{\bm \eta}$ is represented using a standard coordinate as follows: